 Make a professional and courteous resignation letter.
 It should follow the business format.
 Indicate your position and when the resignation is effective.
 The usual notice is two weeks, but there may be exceptions.
 Check your company manual for rules on this.
 The letter can include the reason why you are resigning but this is not required.
 The less detail on why and where you’re going is best.
 Never vent on your resignation letter.
 Keep it short and courteous.
 And always express gratitude, even if you did not have a great experience.
 It is still professional experience that can count towards your career growth.
 Need resignation letter samples?
 Go to How to write a job resignation letter by Nicole Fallon.

 Meet with your boss

 Help with the transition

 Make it easy for them to adjust after you leave.
 Arrange your files, make a list of your projects and tasks that need attention, turn-over all essential documents and equipment to your boss or your replacement.
 Offer to assist in any way to make it a smooth transition.
 Inform all essential contacts that you are leaving so that they will not be left wondering.
 It would be good if you can introduce your replacement so that your organization will not lose connection with professional contacts.
-Let your boss and co-workers know that they can call you if in case they need your help after you leave.
+Let your boss and co-workers know that they can call you in case they need your help in the coming days.

 Be thankful for the experience and leave without causing resentment.
 Some employees, especially those who have complaints have the urge to slack off, gossip, or cause any kind of harm before they leave as a form of revenge on their boss or co-workers.
 It is in these times that a person’s character is tested.
-Will you choose to go the high road or the low?
+Will you choose to take the high road or go low?
 Quitting your job the right way is a sign of integrity and honourable character.